t0yosi/blog_api_django_graphql/backend/api/tests/TESTS.md

     test_author_creation: Tests the creation of an author in the Django model.
     test_post_creation: Tests the creation of a post in the Django model.
     test_comment_creation: Tests the creation of a comment in the Django model.

+TO RUN TESTS:
+    Setup project as instructed in root directory README file run "pytest" in terminal
+    Wait for results